Joseph A. Lombardo

-There are many behaviors that can result in a traffic ticket in the State of New Jersey.
-An experienced lawyer can provide assistance with any of the following traffic tickets:
+There are many behaviors that can result in a traffic ticket.
+An experienced Hammonton traffic ticket lawyer can provide assistance with any of the following traffic tickets:

 - Speeding – Driving at a speed that is above the speed limit may result in a speeding traffic ticket.
 The number of points that will be added to your license depends on the number of MPH above the speed limit that you were traveling.
 A speeding fine can be between $85 and $260.

 - Failure to observe a traffic signal and red light violations – Ignoring a traffic signal is dangerous for all drivers on the road.
 This type of charge typically results in a fine, which is higher if the traffic signal you failed to observe was in a construction zone, a safety corridor, or an area in which the speed limit is 65 MPH.
 Fines for these charges can be between $50 and $200.

 - Distracted driving – It can be tempting to chat, text, or check social media while driving, but doing so can result in a traffic ticket that carries huge consequences.
 Fines for distracted driving can be as low as $200 or as high as $400.

 - Reckless driving – Engaging in dangerous behavior while driving can put other drivers’ safety at risk and can lead to the issuance of a reckless driving ticket.
 A fine for this type of traffic ticket is between $50 and $500.

 - Driving with a suspended license – If you continue to drive after your license has been suspended for any reason, a driving with a suspended license ticket can be issued to you.
 Driving with a suspended license can incur a fine of $500.